Cinema of Palestine: The fourth period: The return home, from 1980 to the present

+In 1987, there was the first Intifada, and this led to an increase in news coverage in Palestine, showcasing their occupation.
+This is when filmmakers started getting back up to make more films, in documentarian style, as they were given the understanding of film techniques through these news reporters.
+This is when a new era of Palestinian cinema emerged.
+Focusing on Israeli occupation and Palestinian experiences, it differed from their previous focus on exile during the PLO days.
+There were also “emergency films” and “roadblock films” which called spectators to action on behalf of Palestinians’ struggles and the other genre categorized for its use of checkpoints in its films.
+Now in the 2000s, Palestinian cinema is re focused on collective resistance from Israeli forces.

-The 1996 drama/comedy Chronicle of a Disappearance received international critical acclaim, and it became the first Palestinian movie to receive national release in the United States.
+The 1996 drama/comedy Chronicle of a Disappearance, from Palestinian filmmaker Elia Suleiman, received international critical acclaim, and it became the first Palestinian movie to receive national release in the United States.
 A break-out film for its genre, it won a New Director's Prize at the Seattle International Film Festival and a Luigi De Laurentiis Award at the Venice Film Festival.
 Notable film directors of this period include Michel Khleifi, Rashid Masharawi, Ali Nassar and Elia Suleiman.

 An international effort was launched in 2008 to reopen Cinema Jenin, a cinema located in the Jenin Refugee Camp.

 In 2008, three Palestinian feature films and an estimated eight shorts were completed, more than ever before.

-In 2010, Hamas, the governing authority in the Gaza Strip, announced the completion of a new film.
-Titled The Great Liberation, the film depicts the destruction of Israel by Palestinians.
+Meanwhile in the Gaza Strip, Hamas, a terrorist militia controlling most parts of it, announced the completion of a new propaganda film.
+Titled The Great Liberation, the film glorifies the sin of destruction of Israel by Palestinians.

 Currently in the Gaza Strip, all film projects must be approved by Hamas' Culture Ministry before they can be screened in public.
 Independent filmmakers have claimed that the Culture Ministry cracks down on content not conforming to Hamas edicts.
 In a notable 2010 case, Hamas banned the short film Something Sweet, directed by Khalil al-Muzzayen, which was submitted at the Cannes Film Festival.
 Hamas banned it from being shown locally due to a four-second scene where a woman is shown with her hair uncovered.
 In 2011, a film festival hosted by the Gaza Women's Affairs Center included documentaries and fictional pieces on women's issues, but the Culture Ministry censored numerous scenes.
 One film had to remove a scene where a woman lowered one shoulder of her dress, and another had to remove a scene of a man swearing.

+Films from Palestine have been broadcast internationally through services such as Netflix.

+Name

+In contrast to the way some other locations with associations to film industry are named in casual parlance, the term "Pallywood" has only derogatory connotations.